tlevine/plan-things/readme.md

     COMMANDS is zero or more of the following.

-      -h, --help)       Show this help.
+      Commands that set other properties

+      -m, --message)    Description/story of the thing or task -t, --time)       Estimate of how long it's going to take

+      Commands that move things

-      -m, --message)    Description/story of the thing or task -t, --time)       Estimate of how long it's going to take -c, --current)    Put a story (not a task) on the metaphorical board; move it to the "current" group.
+      -c, --current)    Put a story (not a task) on the metaphorical board; move it to the "current" group.
       -p, --pass)       Decide not to do the story (not task);
                         move it to the "passed" group.
       -d, --done)       Mark a task (not a story) as done.

+      Commands that do other things

+      -h, --help)       Show this help.

     For example,